cs107e/cs107e.github.io/labs/lab4/lab.md

    to read code produced in the wild.

 To complete the lab, you must answer the questions in the [check list](checklist).
-The third question involves writing a description of how the bootloader works.
+The last question involves writing a description of how the bootloader works.
 See the detailed instructions in the third section of the lab.